 Myanmar

-The ICRC has been active in Myanmar for more than 30 years, providing assistance to people affected by armed conflicts and other violence in the states of Kachin, Kayin, Kayah, Rakhine and Shan and in the Mandalay region.
-Myanmar is home to the ICRC’s second largest operation in Asia.
+The ICRC has been working in Myanmar for 40 years, assisting people affected by armed conflicts, other situations of violence, and natural disasters, in the states of Kachin, Kayin, Mon, Rakhine, and Shan, as well as in the Mandalay region.
+Myanmar is currently home to the ICRC’s second-largest operation in Asia.

 Our work in Myanmar